UpFault/EnhancedNodes/README.md

 ## Support

-I currently do not have a support server but feel free to add me on discord for assistance. @upfault

-## Example

-Provide an example or showcase to illustrate how the plugin works.
+There's no dedicated support server.
+For assistance, contact via Discord: @upfault

 ## Version

-The Plugin was Tested on 1.20, but may work with other versions/servers.
-I may add supports for other main server versions at a later date.
+Tested on 1.20 but potentially compatible with other versions/servers.
+Future plans may include support for different server versions.

 ## Changelog